This example shows how to estimate parameters of a muscle reflex model.

 For this model we supply two brief pulses, one stronger than the other, as input.
 This is similar to what one might experience in a doctor's office.

 There is a project already associated with this model.
 You can access it by double-clicking the orange block in the lower left corner of the model.
-This opens a Parameter Estimation tool configured with measured experiment data
+This opens the Parameter Estimator configured with measured experiment data

 ReflexResponse and parameters